Community Detection in Weighted Multilayer Networks with Ambient Noise: Data, Notation, and Terminology

 Moreover, we call the set of edges across different blocks $q,l$ (where $q \ne l$) \textit{interstitial noise} ($IN$), and label it as:

-We fix \textbf{one} block indexed as $NB$ as the \textit{noise block} (previously described in Section \ref{sec:contributions_context }) where all weights in the block follow a $ N_K \big(\boldsymbol{\mu}_{NB}, \boldsymbol{\Sigma}_{NB} \big) $ distribution.
+We fix \textbf{one} block indexed as $NB$ as the \textit{noise block}, where all weights in the block follow a $ N_K \big(\boldsymbol{\mu}_{NB}, \boldsymbol{\Sigma}_{NB} \big) $ distribution.
 This block represents a null region that is devoid of unique signal, but is distributionally governed by the same characteristics as the interstitial relationships between different blocks.
-We let $\Xb_{NB}$ represent the set of edges among members in the ``noise block": $\Xb_{NB} = \{ \Xb_{ij} \}_{i,j \in NB}. $ In the following subsection we describe the data as introduced in the prior section in the context of the notation.
+We let $\Gb_{NB}$ represent the set of edges among members in the ``noise block": $\Gb_{NB} = \{ \Gb_{ij} \}_{i,j \in NB}. $ In the following subsection we describe the data as introduced in the prior section in the context of the notation.
 In Section \ref{sec:model_inference} we describe the assumption that classifies this notion of noise.
+Multilayer networks can represent multimodal, longitudinal, or \textit{difference} graphs \cite{Menichetti_2014WeightedMultiplex,Holme_2015}.
+The data in the \textit{Philadelphia Neurodevelopmental Cohort} (PNC) (described below) is constructed as a multimodal network, while the applications outlined in Appendices \ref{app:voting} and \ref{app:results_bikeshare} are examples of longitudinal graphs. $\Gb =\{\Xb, \Yb, \Zb \}$ represents anxiety, behavior, and mood psychopathology symptom networks processed from the psychopathological questionnaires for a given set of subjects.
+With respect to the PNC data, each layer represents one of the psychometric evaluation networks for each disorder.